spicysomtam/word-count-beam-dataflow/README.md

 # Triggering a run of a dataflow pipeline

 We have discussed how to run a pipeline via Maven (development scenario) and Java (real run).
 I would like to trigger a pipeline in Google cloud with minimum resources or infrastructure; Cloud Functions seems ideal for this as they can triggered in many ways.
 Thus I believe we have several options:
 * A Java Cloud Function that contains the pipeline jar, which runs java as per examples above.
+This is the only way to upload a jar; note this is to encourage the use of templates; see next section.
-* A Dataflow template where the jar (or java classes) have been staged on some storage; this is perferable as its smaller than a Cloud function that contains a jar and probably quicker to run as there is no need to upload a fat jar, etc. This [Google blog page](https://www.googlenewsapp.com/turn-any-dataflow-pipeline-into-a-reusable-template/) explains in detail how it works, and also describes the two types of Dataflow templates available:
+* A Dataflow template where the jar (or java classes) have been staged on some storage; this is perferable as its smaller than a Cloud Function that contains a jar and probably quicker to run as there is no need to upload a fat jar, etc on each invocation.
+This [Google blog page](https://www.googlenewsapp.com/turn-any-dataflow-pipeline-into-a-reusable-template/) explains in detail how it works, and also describes the two types of Dataflow templates available:
   * Classic templates
   * Flex templates

 Lets try and create these templates and use them.